pcdiks/MySql-Backup-Windows/README.md

 ```

 #### On Task Scheduler:
-Сreate a task to run the *mysqlbackup.ps1* script with the time necessary for you.
+Сreate a task to run the *mysqlbackup.ps1* script.
+Import the XML file and update to your environment.